 No matter how wonderful it seems, every idea must be properly cultivated in order to one day bear fruit.
 By taking the time to step back, the initial impulse can be gradually transformed into a path that guides the seeker in their quest for fulfillment.
 This time of reflection is an efficient way of preparing the future and ensuring that the seeker really is acting in accord with their deepest desires.
 The time to act is approaching fast!

-Interpretation of The Two of Wands reversed
+Two of Wands reversed

 The most frequent interpretations of the inverted Two of Wands refer to two different situations.
 Everything will depend, of course, on the other arcana present in the draw, especially those located in close proximity to the card that interests us today.